decentraland/documentation/content/creator/deprecated/scenes/interactivity/click-events.md

 ```

 {{< hint info >}}
 **💡 Tip**: Note that all entities with an `OnPointerDown` component by default show a UI hint when hovered over.
-You can disable this UI hint by setting the `showFeeback` property on the `OnPointerDown` component to false.
+You can disable this UI hint by setting the `showFeedback` property on the `OnPointerDown` component to false.
 {{< /hint >}}

 ## Button state